 Degenerative disc disease Treatment

-Degenerative disc disease can not be healed: the damaged disc won’t return to its initial state.
+Degenerative disc disease can not heal: the damaged disc won’t return to its initial state.

-Most of the time, the condition gets stable & the traditionnal treatment consist in helping the patient live with it…
+Most of the time, the condition gets stable & the traditional treatment consists of helping the patient live with it.

 Degenerative disc disease: things to avoid

 - Avoid any significant physical effort or activity.

 - Avoid sitting down and not moving for hours.